HumanSignal/label-studio/docs/source/guide/custom_metric.md

 3. [Add your custom agreement metric to Label Studio Enterprise](#Add-your-custom-agreement-metric-to-Label-Studio-Enterprise).

 ## Prerequisites

+If you're adding your custom agreement metric to Label Studio Enterprise hosted in a private (self-managed) AWS EC2 or AWS EKS instance, [set up permissions]().

 Before writing your custom agreement metric, do the following:
 1. Determine the type of labeling that you're performing based on your labeling configuration.